alexwalterhiggins/TSRCT/TSRCT White Paper.md

 - **Strategic:** Focuses on the overarching goals and motivations behind adopting AI and driving organizational change.
 Defines the strategic objectives of AI adoption and how they align with the organization's overall mission and goals.
 Considers implications on competitive advantage, positioning/adoption, and long-term vision. *Answers why*.

-- **Operational:** Methods and apraoches to examine the operational changes needed to support AI implementation, including infrastructure, workflows, and process integration.
+- **Operational:** Methods and approaches to examine the operational changes needed to support AI implementation, including infrastructure, workflows, and process integration.
 Evaluates existing operations to be optimized or transformed through AI. *Answers how*.

 - **Technical:** Considers the specific technologies and tools that are being adopted or considered for adoption.
 Outlines the technical requirements and competencies needed for AI integration.
 Address issues like data management, algorithm selection, and technology stack compatibility for a specific AI use case. *Answers what*.